 e-Mandate and e-NACH are frequently used interchangeably.

 If the pictogram above resembles a roller coaster ride, please don't hesitate to reach out to us.
-We'll be happy to provide further clarification
+We'll be happy to provide further clarification.

 e-Mandate registration is REAL Time.
 For banks where e-Mandate facility is not available, Offline Mandate registration needs to be done, which takes around 21 days.